simonmorgenthaler/Lisk-autoVote/README.md

 ## Configuration
 You have to modify the file config.yml to adapt it for your needs.
 See the instructions in config.yml.
 The script won't run if you don't adapt the mentioned constants.
-Add the delegates you want to vote for (positive or negative) to the files you configured in config.yml (Default is posDefault.txt and negDefault.txt).
+Add the delegates you want to vote for to the file you configured in config.yml (Default is votes.txt).
 You can entere the delegate name, its address or its publickey.
-Put every delegate on a new line (see posDefault.txt as example)
+Put every delegate on a new line (see votes.txt as example)
-You can add multiple configuration secions, to vote from different account, or with different delegate files.
+You can add multiple configuration secions, to vote from different accounts, with different delegate files.

 ## Usage
 Make sure this script is executable with 'chmod +x autoVote.py'